Bitwise bitcoin ETF draws most inflows on first trading day, company says

 "Matching BITO's first-week performance would indeed signify a significant success, especially given the current state of the market cycle," said Anthony Rousseau, head of brokerage solutions at TradeStation.

 Grayscale was approved to convert its existing bitcoin trust into an ETF on Thursday, overnight creating the world's largest bitcoin ETF, with more than $28.6 billion in assets under management.
-Its product saw $95 million in outflows on Thursday, according to a source familiar with the matter.
+Its product had outflows of $95 million on Thursday, according to a source familiar with the matter.

 The SEC had previously rejected all spot bitcoin ETFs on investor protection concerns.
 SEC Chair Gary Gensler said in a statement on Wednesday that the approvals were not an endorsement of bitcoin, calling it a "speculative, volatile asset."